javiersanzgarcia/configsBackUp/icons/init.md

-Paste the extracted folder in ~/.icons
+Paste Colloid and Colloid-light in ~/.icons